Multimodal Industrial Anomaly Detection by Crossmodal Feature Mapping: Method

 \subsection{Feature Extraction}

 The initial step in our pipeline involves extracting features for every pixel in a 2D image denoted as $I_{2D}$ and for each point in a 3D Point Cloud represented by $P_{3D}$.
-As explained in \cref{sec:introduction}, in our framework, both feature extractors are trained on large external datasets and frozen, \ie, their weights will never be updated.
+As explained in \cref{sec:introduction}, in our framework, both feature extractors have been trained on large external datasets and are kept frozen, \ie, their weights will never be updated.

 \textbf{2D Feature Extraction and Interpolation.} Given an image $I_{2D}$ with dimensions $H \times W \times C$ , we process it with a 2D feature extractor, denoted as $\mathcal{F}_{2D}$, yielding a feature map with dimensions $H_{f} \times W_{f} \times D_{2D}$.
 Since the dimensions $H_{f}$ and $W_{f}$ are smaller than the original $H$ and $W$, we apply a bilinear upsampling operation to obtain $E_{2D}$, which is a feature map with dimensions $H \times W \times D_{2D}$, thereby obtaining a feature vector for each pixel location.